UniMath/agda-unimath/src/foundation/existential-quantification.lagda.md

   where

   up-exists :
-    universal-property-exists-type-family A B (exists-type-family-Prop A B) up-exists Q = ( ev-intro-exists , elim-exists Q)
+    universal-property-exists-structure A B (exists-structure-Prop A B) up-exists Q = ( ev-intro-exists , elim-exists Q)
 ```